Dav-11/pbtools_lkm/README.md

 ### [Netfilter](examples/netfilter/README.md)
 ![Netfilter](docs/img/netfilter.svg)
-Here the module is used to filter tcp packets between two applications and apply some drop logics based on the protobuf content.
+Here the module is used to filter TCP packets between two applications and apply some drop logic based on the protobuf content.

 Here is an overview of the main part of the model's flow:
 1. Inside the `main.c` the `<your_mod_name>_init` registers the function `hook_func` to be triggered every time a packet matches these rules: